Mercedes EQT concept electric seven-seater unveiled

 The EQT previews what will become the fully-electric T-Class, Mercedes’ replacement for the passenger version of the Citan van

-This is the Mercedes EQT concept: A close-to-production version of a fully electric, seven-seat MPV that will sit below the EQV in the German brand’s EQ range of all-electric cars.
-It will be a likely rival to the Citroen e-Berlingo and Peugeot e-Rifter, as well as premium models like the Tesla Model X, which also features seven seats.
+This is the Mercedes EQT concept: a close-to-production version of a fully electric, seven-seat MPV that'll sit below the EQV in the German brand’s EQ range of all-electric cars.
+It'll rival to the Citroen e-Berlingo and Peugeot e-Rifter, as well as premium models like the Tesla Model X, which also features seven seats.

 Like the Mercedes EQS electric limousine, and the EQC and EQA electric SUVs, the EQT concept features the same black panel instead of a traditional grille for improved aerodynamics.
 The EQT concept also features 21-inch alloy wheels, and a full-width LED light strip connecting the taillights.
 It’s not clear which of these features might make production.